‘Vairamuthu came after me too. I stand by Chinmayi Sripaada,’ says musician Sindhuja Rajaram

-Sindhuja Rajaram, 32, an artist, photographer and musician based in California, United States, claims that she was sexually harassed by Vairamuthu Ramasamy.
+Sindhuja Rajaram, 32, an artist, photographer and musician based in California, United States, has alleged lyricist Vairamuthu Ramasamy called her repeatedly when she was 18.
+He tried to persuade her to meet him, even after she rebuffed his advances.
+Finally, she stopped taking his calls.

-She is the second woman to speak out publicly against the Tamil poet and lyricist.
 After the #MeToo campaign hit professional India early this month, Rajaram shared her story with the singer Chinmayi Sripaada, who posted it anonymously on social media.
-When Scroll.in contacted Rajaram this week to speak about her experience, she asked to share it on record.
+When Scroll.in contacted Rajaram this week to speak about her experience, she decided to share it on record.

-Sripaada was the first woman to publicly accuse Vairamuthu of sexual harassment.
-She also shared anonymous accounts of several other women in the entertainment industry and inmates of a hostel run by Vairamuthu in Chennai, all accusing him of inappropriate behaviour and harassment.
+Sripaada was the first to go public with allegations of harassment by Vairamuthu.
+She also shared on social media anonymous accounts of other women in the entertainment industry and inmates of a hostel run by Vairamuthu in Chennai, all accusing the lyricist of inappropriate behaviour and harassment.
 While Sripaada drew support online, but also criticism for endorsing anonymous accusations, the film fraternity largely stayed silent, apparently deterred by Vairamuthu’s political clout.

 The lyricist denied the accusations on Wednesday, complaining that “spreading defamatory things about popular personalities is becoming a culture across the country”.

-On Friday, Scroll.in tried contacting Vairamuthu for a response to the new allegations levelled by Rajaram in this interview, but he did not respond to calls or text messages.
+On Friday, Scroll.in tried contacting Vairamuthu for a response to Rajaram’s account, but he did not respond to calls or text messages.
 The article will be updated if and when he responds.

 When did you join the Tamil film industry and what was the nature of your work?

-Note: Corrections and clarifications: An unedited version of this article was published erroneously.
-It has been updated to reflect the correct version.